ubsuny/WorldOfTextCraft/README.md

 and one Boss class, with 500 hit points.
 Once a character reaches 0 hit points, it dies.
- All characters have a common base C++ class "Character", and then override the functionality in that base C++ class to be player-class-specific:
+ All characters have a common base C++ class "Character", and then override the functionality in that base C++ class to be player-class-specific.
+Each class only has one meaningful action:
-- Rogue: can cast "attack", which reduces the hit points of a target by 20.
+- Rogue: can use "attack", which reduces the hit points of a target by 20.
-- Warrior: can cast "defend", which forces the target to attack the Warrior.
+- Warrior: can use "defend", which forces the target to attack the Warrior.
 They have a defense mitigation modifier ("defense power") that reduces the hit points lost upon an attack.
 The final damage is "attack_power - defense_power".
-- Priest: can cast "heal", which increases the hit points of a target by 20.
+- Priest: can use "heal", which increases the hit points of a target by 20.
 Starts with 100 mana.
-- Boss: can cast any spell, and also has a special "multi_attack", where it attacks the entire party with another stat "multi_attack_power".
+- Boss: can cast any spell, and also has a special `multi_attack`, where it attacks the entire party with another stat `multi_attack_power`.
 This should be less than the attack power.

 You can adjust the game mechanics to add player classes of your own!